 When the Temporary and Permanent ID tables are full, an attempt to add a new record will cause a pop-up message - Cannot save record.
 Table is full - to display.
-After this message is acknowledged by pressing , the operator must then access the table (M, then I) or II) and delete unneeded records.
+After this message is acknowledged by pressing (a), the operator must then access the table ((M), then (T) or (ID)) and delete unneeded records.